-The code looks fine, but we cannot directly express the idea that the function needs to call numOfWords except one errorneous case, where both cache and file are not found.
+The code looks fine, but we cannot directly express the idea that the function needs to call numOfWords except one erroneous case, where both cache and file are not found.
 It is not a big flaw in the current implementation of numOfWordsInFile.
-However, if we write a function with a large number of conditions, we would prefer return (Figure 15.1) to call numOfWords multiple times (Figure 15.2).
+However, if we write a function with a large number of conditions, we would prefer using return like below: